-If a PSF reference observation is not deemed to be required for the current observation, then Additional Justification must be selected.
+If a PSF reference observation is not deemed to be required for the current observation, then the Additional Justification box must be checked.
 In that case, the absence of PSF Reference Observations must be scientifically justified in the PDF attachment of the proposal.

 Create Target Confirmation Charts to verify that the input target coordinates will position the telescope in the correct place.

-Observers can also visualize their observations onto the celestial sphere using the APT Aladin Viewer.
+Observers can also visualize their observations on the celestial sphere using the APT Aladin Viewer.